real-gain/real-gain-reference/README.md

 # Metering and Billing

-Agent Providers can define a named user-based billing plan for the use of their tools - if selected by a Solution Provider.
+Agent Providers can define a named user-based billing plan for the use of their tools - if selected by another Solution Provider.
 The Real Insight will meter the usage, invoice the solution providers and pay the Agent Provider.

 # Reference Implementation

-This reference implementation gives Agent Providers the boilerplate in Typescript and Python to implemented a REAL GAIN-compliant [MCP server](https://mcp.com), which can easily be registered and offered to Solution Providers on The Real Insight.
+This reference implementation gives Agent Providers the boilerplate in Typescript and Python to implemented a REAL GAIN-compliant [Model Context Protocol (MCP) server](https://mcp.com), which can easily be registered and offered to Solution Providers on The Real Insight.
+Hereby, REAL GAIN sticks 100% to the MCP standard.
+We just add some minor functions on top.

+The beauty is: If you implement a REAL GAIN-compliant server, you can hook it into other ecosystems or platforms as well.

 The reference implementation implements two examples of Agent Tools

 * a tool to suggest CO2-reduction measures for a building
 * a tool to provide data about relevant real estate and facility management organisations in Germany